 As an American, one hiccup I had was confusing background checks.
 The student visa only requires a state, whereas Meddeas requires the federal.

 I lied.
 I had multiple hiccups.
 A severe case of the hiccups.
-See below for details.
+See at the end of the post for details.

 YOUR GROWN-UP CLOTHES AND SMARTY-PANTS GLASSES

 To keep you in professional mode and prep you for the Language Assistant role in this program, make sure you pack some nice and neat clothes.
 Some schools will expect that you follow a business casual dresscode.
 Jeans and sneakers are not a good idea, so stick to trousers and shirts or blouses.

 Being that we are in Spain, it would also be advised to learn Spanish!
 You may never again have the opportunity to hear Spanish thumping your eardrums this often for the rest of your life.

 Practice.
 Talk to locals.
 Watch sappy TV dramas (I really enjoyed Mar de Plástico).
 Take advantage of every syllable you can squeeze out!

 There is a Spanish equivalent to the Cambridge Exam called DELE, where you can take an exam to receive an official certification of your Spanish level.
 This is highly valuable.
 If value had a height, this would be the Mountain Everest of Spanish language qualifications.